rxue/unix_scripts/README.md

 #### TODO
 * Command instead of logout for Xsession refresh still unsolved, `source /etc/X11/Xsession` encountered errors
-* Add keyboard shortcut 'CTRL+ALT-T' to open terminal (script instead of manual)
+* In case of installing on Virtual Box, add the Guest Addition installation script

 FAQ:
 ----